ljgago/nvim-config/README.md

     │   └── plugins.lua
     └── init.lua

-## Plugin structure
+## Plugins structure

-Plugins have a base structure like this:
+The plugins have a base structure like this:

 ```lua
 local M = {}